 As of the Q3 2019, there were 2 million Lyft drivers.

 Over the course of 2017, Lyft reported that total driver earnings increased 140% to an annual figure of $3.6 billion, plus $240 million in tips (120% up on 2016).

 From launch to year end 2018, total Lyft driver earnings stand at $10 billion.
-Lyft report that as of September 2018, total driver tips stand at $725 million.
+We don’t have more recent statistics, though Lyft did report that as of 2020, aggregated driver tips came to $1.1 billion.

 The busiest Lyft driver in terms of rides has completed 31,000 journeys.
 According to Lyft statistics published in 2017, Lyft drivers typically earn $364-377 month on average.

-Some statistics about Lyft driver demographics are included in Lyft’s annul Economic Impact Report.
-This reveals that the majority of those driving for Lyft (91%) are very much a part of the gig economy, driving for under 20 hours per week.
-Confirming this, 96% say a flexible schedule is very or extremely important.
+Some statistics about Lyft driver demographics are included in Lyft’s 2020 Economic Impact Report.
+This reveals that the majority of those driving for Lyft (90%) are very much a part of the gig economy, driving for under 20 hours per week.
+Confirming this, 93% say a flexible schedule is very or extremely important.

 A survey of rideshare drivers published by the Rideshare Guy in February 2018 found relatively high levels of satisfaction among Lyft drivers.
 Around three quarters somewhat or strongly agree with the statement that they are satisfied with their experience of driving for Lyft.
 17%, on the other hand, somewhat or strongly disagreed.

 The survey reported average hourly earnings of $17.37 for Lyft drivers.
 This compares with $16.90 for Uber drivers.
 These figures are pre-expenses.
 Lyft drivers receive 75-80% of the total fee for each ride.